What is VoIP?

 - Apple’s FaceTime

 Usually, you’ll only be able to VoIP call someone who also has the app you’re using.
-Some apps do enable you to call a normal landline or mobile number, however this can cost additional money.
+Some apps do enable you to call a normal landline or mobile number, although this may cost you extra.

-It’s worth noting that some landline providers have also created apps using which you can make VoIP calls, such as BT’s SmartTalk and TalkTalk’s Talk2Go.
+It’s worth noting that some landline providers have also created apps that allow you to make VoIP calls, such as BT’s SmartTalk and TalkTalk’s Talk2Go.

 Instead of getting VoIP phones themselves, it’s possible to keep your conventional phones and use an ATA – or analogue telephone adapter – to transform them into VoIP phones.